iyzico/iyzipay-magento2/README.md

 # Installation
 ---------------

-* Repository clone or download
+* Copy or download the repository
-* app folder in create code - Iyzico - Iyzipay
+* Create the iyzico folder in the app folder.
+In the Iyzico folder, create the Iyzipay folder. (app -> Iyzico -> Iyzipay)
 * Send the repository files into the Iyzipay folder
 * bin/magento module:enable Iyzico_Iyzipay --clear-static-content
 * bin/magento setup:upgrade